chrishart0/gsd-aws-cdk-serverless-example/README.md

 *Note: You should not have to change `REACT_APP_USER_API_URL_LOCAL_SAM` as the demo is designed to work on `localhost:3001`.*

 ## Start it up locally

+Clone this repo down and `cd` into it.

 `make install` - Install needed dependencies